GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/manifest_version/index.md

 * `2`: Use the [Manifest V2][mv2] format and associated feature set.

 The current version is Manifest V3.
-Manifest V2 is also currently permitted, but will be phased out in the future.
+Manifest V2 is also currently permitted, but will be phased out in the future (see [Manifest V2 support timeline][mv2-timeline] for more details).
 There will be other manifest versions in the future (V4 and beyond) but these aren't scheduled yet.

 [mv3]: /docs/extensions/mv3/intro/mv3-overview/
 [mv2]: /docs/extensions/mv2/manifest/
+[mv2-timeline]: /docs/extensions/mv3/mv2-sunset/